 The final walk through is not something sellers necessarily need to be anxious about.
 The final walk through is NOT a second inspection.
 It is also not a time where buyers can request repairs of items they missed during their original inspection.
-Instead serves a final opportunity for the buyer to make sure the home is still in the same condition as when they first saw it and all contractual repairs are complete.
+Instead, this event serves as a final opportunity for the buyer to make sure the home is still in the same condition as when they last saw it and all contractual repairs are complete.

 It is normal for stress and anxiety to build towards the end of the home selling process, especially when moving out of the home and cleaning at the same time.
 There are so many moving parts to this situation and now is the time to stay extra laser focused on crossing the finish line without a hiccup.